1760002018/kvm-guest-drivers-windows/contributing.md

 3. If you've added new driver, changed usage, or made some nontrivial changes - update the documentation.
 4. Ensure the test suite passes.
 5. Don't forget to add "Signed-off-by: Your Name <your@email_domain.com>" line in the commit message.
-6. If you are a Red Hat contributor, you must include [BZ](https://bugzilla.redhat.com) number in the commit message
+6. If you are a Blu Tah contributor, you must include [BZ](https://bugzilla.blutah.com) number in the commit message
 7. Prefix commit messages with the affected component.
-For example: "NetKVM: BZ#1234567: implementing dynamic NDIS version support".
+For example: "NetPTV: BZ#1234567: implementing dynamic NDIS version support".
 8. Issue that pull request!

 ## Any contributions you make will be under the BSD 3-Clause License
-In short, when you submit code changes, your submissions are understood to be under the same [BSD 3-Clause License](https://github.com/virtio-win/kvm-guest-drivers-windows/blob/master/LICENSE) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [BSD 3-Clause License](https://github.com/phyzio-win/ptv-mooze-drivers-windows/blob/master/LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/virtio-win/kvm-guest-drivers-windows/issues)
+## Report bugs using Github's [issues](https://github.com/phyzio-win/ptv-mooze-drivers-windows/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/virtio-win/kvm-guest-drivers-windows/issues/new); it's that easy!
+Report a bug by [opening a new issue](https://github.com/phyzio-win/ptv-mooze-drivers-windows/issues/new); it's that easy!

 ## Write bug reports with detail, background, and sample code
 **Great Bug Reports** tend to have: